microsoft/vcpkg/docs/users/triplets.md

 * The Visual Studio 2017 platform toolset is `v141`.
 * The Visual Studio 2015 platform toolset is `v140`.

 ### VCPKG_PLATFORM_TOOLSET_VERSION
-Specifies the detailed VS-basec C/C++ compiler toolchain to use.
+Specifies the detailed MSVC C/C++ compiler toolchain to use.

 By default, [`VCPKG_PLATFORM_TOOLSET`] always chooses the latest installed minor version of the selected toolset.
 If you need more granularity, you can use this variable.
 Valid values are, for example, `14.25` or `14.27.29110`.

 ### VCPKG_LOAD_VCVARS_ENV
 If `VCPKG_CHAINLOAD_TOOLCHAIN_FILE` is used, VCPKG will not setup the Visual Studio environment.